Offmat/article_JS_refactor/README.md

     * *'isWebsitesDimensionDisabled'* to *'_areFormStateDimensionsDisabled'*
     * *'WEBSITE_DISABLING_DEMAND_CHANNELS'* to *'DISABLING_DEMAND_CHANNELS'*

-Spoiler alert -> when component i open for changes, there will be a lot of name changing in future.
+Spoiler alert -> when component is open for changes, there will be a lot of name changing in future.
 We won't pay attention to this in next steps.

 * **Adding another dimension - product:**
   * *'ResearchDynamicFilter'* has to check for one more dimension while disabling/enabling fields